 Kids typically wear running shoes during the bike and run segments (as opposed to specialized bicycling shoes).
 Shoes should have secured laces to prevent getting caught on the bike or coming untied during the run.
 Shoes should also be in good condition with good tread on the sole.

 In the days leading up to the event, is there anything parents should do to help their child prepare physically and mentally?

 Rest is of utmost importance.
 Children should sleep 8 to 10 hours per night.
 Maintaining good hydration also is key, especially in the week leading up to the race.

 Mental preparation includes visualizing the legs of the race and reviewing transition procedures.
 Transitions are considered the fourth leg of a triathlon, and practicing prior to a race will help prevent confusion on race day.

 Is your child ready for a triathlon?
-Learn about the COOL Kids Triathlon on Saturday, June 18 at Mary T. Meagher Aquatic Center.
+Learn about the COOL Kids Triathlon on Saturday, June 8 at E.P.
+Tom Sawyer State Park.

 Age groups and distances: